 How to Get Started

 Even the best storytellers need to practice their craft to maintain their skills.
-To set your next story up for success, start with an outline that checks off all of the necessary elements.
+Use the exercise below to set your next story up for success:

-Sit down with a blank sheet of paper or word processing document.
-Set your timer for 20 minutes and answer the following questions.
+Sit down, set your timer for 20 minutes, and answer the following questions: